 Ivan IV, Tsar of Russia, known as Ivan the Terrible dies on March 28, 1584 after a reign of 41 years.
 More

-The three year Spanish Civil War comes to an end as the Republican defenders of Madrid surrender and the victorious Nationalists entered the capital city.
+The three year Spanish Civil War comes to an end as the Republican defenders of Madrid surrender and the victorious Nationalists entered the capital city on March 28, 1939.
 It is estimated that up million lives were lost in the most devastating conflict in Spanish history.
 General Francisco Franco went on to rule Spain as a ruthless dictator until his death in 1975 when Spain finally became a democracy.
 More

-The Three Mile Island Unit 2 nuclear reactor, near Middletown, Pa., partially melts down.
+The Three Mile Island Unit 2 nuclear reactor, near Middletown, Pa., partially melts down on march 28, 1979.
 This was the most serious accident in U.S. commercial nuclear power plant operating history.
 A combination of equipment malfunctions, design-related problems and worker errors led to TMI-2’s partial meltdown and very small off site releases of radioactivity.
 More